You are listening to the Sean Hannity Radio Show podcast.

 It's unbelievable.

-Charlie Rose does not understand what it means to be a conservative.
+And, you know, it's so funny to watch Charlie Rose does not understand what it means to be a conservative.

-It's like one big he's spent too much time on his program interviewing New York Times writers.
+He spent too much time on his program interviewing New York Times writers.

 I like that.

-You saw more football this weekend, and you saw you know the same thing we saw with uh Colin Kaepernick, and I'm gonna tell you right now, people are just tuning out, they're sick of seeing it.
+You saw more football this weekend, and you saw, you know, the same thing we saw over with Colin Kaepernick.

-Because Americans instinctively love their country, they know it's imperfect.
+Because Americans instinctively love their country.

-Here's another thing you got a so-called civil rights lawyer calling for Betsy DeVos to be raped.
+You got a so-called civil rights lawyer calling for Betsy DeVos to be raped.

-I'm not wishing for it, but I'd be okay if Hashtag Betsy DeVos was sexually assaulted.
+I'm not wishing for it, but I'd be okay if hashtag Betsy DeVos was sexually assaulted.

 What is wrong with these people?